realArcherL/csrf/README.md

 #### Issues which arise because of flawed Validation

-1. Flaw1: the CSRF token validation is based on the GET/POST method 2.
+1. Flaw1: the CSRF token validation is based on the GET/POST method

 ## Security issues in this project

-1. Issue1: Simple CSRF issue (check issue:1 and PR:1) to read more about it.
+- Issue1: Simple CSRF issue (check issue:1 and PR:1) to read more about it.
+  - the `SameSite="Lax" only works for POST forms, if a website is vulnerable to CSRF through GET, it will still work (checked issue2)

 ## Dev Notes